rjbgoudie/mngr/README.md

    are stored.
 You may wish for this to on a separate drive to the R source, since the output may be large and can be reproduced, so you might not need to back the results up so carefully.

+The location of the directory where the analysis is run is set by the option mngr_run_path.
+This should be a function that converts $GIT_TOPLEVEL to the equivalant run directory.
+By default $HOME/path/to/$GIT_TOPLEVEL/ will be converted to $HOME/run/$GIT_TOPLEVEL.

 Installation
 ------------